Jakub1994/Bookwithrecepies/README.md

 7. At the bottom of the page, click on Deploy Branch, get sure the master branch is selected

-1.IP and PORT - IP address identify a host/computer on a computer network.
+1. IP and PORT - IP address identify a host/computer on a computer network.
 Port numbers are logical interfaces used by communication protocols
-2.MONGODB_NAME - Name of yours mongodb collection 3.MONGO_URL - URL connecting to your MONGODB cluster 4.SECRET_KEY - Its the security key
+2. MONGODB_NAME - Name of yours mongodb collection
+3. MONGO_URL - URL connecting to your MONGODB cluster
+4. SECRET_KEY - Its the security key

 # Credits